 The group and the army officers waited for about an hour at this center, before Croatian civil police showed up to take them to the border.
 The entirety of the twenty-two person group was then loaded in a single van and driven to the Bosnian-Croatian border.
 This van did not have windows or any source of light.
 Because of the amount of people in the van and the lack of windows it was extremely hot and difficult to breathe.

 The drive to the Bosnian-Croatian border took what the respondent said felt like two to three hours, in which the driver took very sharp turns and drove very quickly.
 When they arrived at a stretch of the border about two kilometers from Velika Kladuša, the group was taken out of the van one by one.
-Because the van did not have any windows, the people in the van could not see what was happening to those taken outside, but were able to listen.
+Because the van did not have any windows, the people in the van could not see what was happening outside, but were able to listen.
 Several of them began to cry as they waited for their turn.